Who benefits from the fees for this race?

 What is the distance?

-This is a Fun Race for family and friends.
-It is NOT a sanctioned 5k race.
-The approximate distance is a little over 3 miles, close to a 5k distance, but not exact.
+This is a fun run and walk for family and friends of all ages.
+It is not a sanctioned 5k race.
+The approximate distance is a little over a 5k (3mi) ) distance, but not exact.
 There are cutoffs at approximately 1 and 2 miles for those who do not want to run/walk the entire distance

 Where is the Start/Finish?

-The Start and Finish is located in front of the Yu-Ai Kai Senior Center at 588 N. 4th Street in San Jose
+The Start and Finish are located in front of the Yu-Ai Kai Senior Center at 588 N. Fourth Street (near Jackson Street) in San Jose.

 What do I get?